Updated October 30, 2017

 Using genetic engineering (GE) overcomes many of these drawbacks.
 In the southern US, the pink bollworm, a pest of cotton, was genetically engineered to express a fluorescent protein for accurate field monitoring in an existing SIT program.
 In the first field trials of a GE insect in the United States, more than 20 million radiation-sterilized moths of this strain were released from 2006 until 2015 as part of the pink bollworm management program in Arizona.

 Besides genetic engineering being used for monitoring insects in the field, it has also been used for more direct controlling of an insect pest.
 Mosquitoes have been engineered to express a self-limiting trait and a fluorescent protein.
 In Brazil over 150 million self-limiting GE male mosquitoes have been released since 2015 for control of Aedes aegypti, the mosquito species that transmits the pathogens causing dengue fever, the Zika, Chikungunya and yellow fever.
 Previous trials in Brazil, Panama and the Cayman Islands have demonstrated over 90% reduction of wild Aedes populations, for a total global release of more than 200 million mosquitoes.
 These trials have been published in peer-reviewed journals (see below).

-The diamondback moth project would be the first open field release of a genetically engineered self-limiting insect in North America.
+The diamondback moth project has been the first open field release of a genetically engineered self-limiting insect in North America.
 But, in very real sense, it is simply an improved version of a program for modifying an insect for pest control that began in the 1950s, and continues to this day.